Creative England Film

 Enterprise – Film Enterprise works with film related businesses based out of London.
 It offers made to measure programmes of support and funding to help companies improve their growth and sustainability.

-Innovations – Innovations and Partnerships works with companies who have innovative ideas for helping the film sector grow and develop outside London.
+Partnerships – Innovations and Partnerships works with companies who have innovative ideas for helping the film sector grow and develop outside London.
 It supports original projects with strong partnerships and a commitment to cross-sector collaboration.

 Follow Creative England Film on Twitter: @CEFilm